-As authorities may force you to evacuate your home, also purchase an extra of each item above and keep them inside your car’s compartment.
+Authorities may force you to evacuate your home, thus you must purchase an extra of each item above and keep them inside your car’s compartment.

-As banks may stay offline when an intense hurricane hits the country, withdraw enough cash that will last for a few days up to a month.
-Consider the strength of the hurricane and its possible damage that could greatly impact the banking operations and other businesses.
+Banks may stay offline when an intense hurricane hits the country, so withdraw enough cash that will last for a few days up to a month.
+Consider the strength of the hurricane and its possible damage – it can greatly impact banking operations and other businesses.

-In case you need to leave your home for safety, fill the tank of your car a few days before the hurricane.
-You can also buy extra containers of gas as petroleum stations may be out of supply days or weeks after the calamity.
+In case you need to leave your home, fill the tank of your car a few days before the hurricane.
+You can also buy extra containers of gas – petroleum stations may be out of supply days or weeks after the calamity.

-Clear your garage and your lawn from materials that become dangerous when the storm hits such as debris, logs, pieces of woods, branches, and more.
-The wind can blow these garbage around and break through your window.
+Remove hazardous materials in your garage and your lawn, such as debris, logs, pieces of woods, and branches; these materials can cause damage and injury when the storm hits (e.g. the wind can blow these garbage around and break your window).

 Secure all your windows and doors by covering them with sturdy wood.
 Patch them up but make sure you reserve a way out in case you need to evacuate.

-If authorities asked your family to evacuate, comply.
+If the authorities asked your family to evacuate, comply quickly.
 High category hurricanes can destroy homes, kill thousands, and turn the community into a lifeless region.
-In the past, many people died because they refused to leave their homes before a catastrophic hurricane ruined the area.
+In the past, many people died because they refused to leave their homes before a catastrophic hurricane.

-If you decide to stay, you place your family and yourself at risk.
-Also, you endanger the lives of rescuers who will attempt to save your life.
+If you decide to stay, you also place your family at risk.
+In addition, you endanger the lives of rescuers.

 Even if the authorities did not announce a forced evacuation, continue waiting for further updates.
 If you carry doubts about your safety in your location, do not wait for the authorities to call.
 You and your family can always evacuate to the nearest sanctuary or community center.

-Always ready your car, bug-out bags, and other supplies should the storm changes its route or becomes stronger as it approaches.
+Always ready your car, bug-out bags, and other supplies in case the storm changes its route or becomes stronger as it approaches.
 Move fast but always take extra care when fleeing the area.

 Families in safer areas may not need to evacuate.
-Although their house can resist strong typhoons and it sits at an elevated location, they still need to take necessary measures to keep themselves safe when a storm hits the area.
+Although their house can resist strong typhoons but it sits at an elevated location, they still need to take necessary measures to keep themselves safe.

 Water services may fail during a storm.
 Sometimes, the outages last a few days after the storm has passed.
 Fill your bathtubs, buckets, and containers with water.
 Use plastic utensils and other household materials that don’t need washing to extend the water supply for more than a week.

 When power outage occurs, you lose access to many useful tools.
-Before the storm mess with the power supply, charge all your devices such as phones, rechargeable lamp, battery-operated radio, portable TV, power banks, and others.
+Before the storm messes with the power supply, charge all your devices: phones, rechargeable lamp, battery-operated radio, portable TV, power banks, and others.

 Turn your refrigerator to its coldest setting.
 When electricity fails, the goods and produce you stored may go bad.
 Keeping the fridge cold will extend its shelf life.
 Just remember to first consume foods that will spoil quickly.

-The eye of the storm brings in sudden fine weather after a series of strong winds brought by its body and tail.
+The eye of the storm brings in sudden fair weather – after a series of strong winds (brought by its body and tail).
 When it arrives, people may get the impression that the hurricane has already left.
 However, that’s not how hurricanes come and go.

 When the eye of storm sets in, do not go out.
 Continue to listen to weather updates and educate everyone in the household about the center of the storm.
-After a short while, the strong winds will resume and anyone who got out for very long will be in grave danger.
+After a short while, the strong winds will resume and anyone who got out will be in grave danger.

 Watch out for your family and don’t let anyone go outside the house while the storm approaches.
-During a storm, debris, branches, and other materials that get caught by a strong wind may cause harm to anyone who goes outdoors.
-Do not cross this danger, unless you need to evacuate.
+During a storm, debris, branches, and other materials may cause harm to anyone who goes outdoors.
+Do not go outside, unless you need to evacuate.

 Turn off the gas or propane tanks.
-The storm may damage the gas line which causes an explosion.
+The storm may damage the gas line which can cause an explosion.
 Community firetrucks will be sent for rescue operations and may not arrive as quickly as possible due to floods and fallen trees blocking the main roads.

 Stay away from doors and windows during the storm.
-Projectiles may fly and break in especially if you did not board them up.
-As much as possible, avoid injuries as it’s hard to find medical attention in the middle of a storm.
+Projectiles may fly and break in, especially if you did not board them up.
+As much as possible, avoid injuries because it’s difficult to find medical attention in the middle of a storm.
 Always have the first aid kit ready in case of an injury.

-Reporting the outage to authority makes one of the first things you need to do when the power goes out.
-If possible, their electricians will restore the power immediately.
+Reporting the outage to authorities is the first step.
+Their electricians will restore the power immediately, if possible.
 But if not, they will wait until the storm clears.